 The socio-toupologist continued:

-, 'But look a little closer.
+" 'From a distance I may seem OK,' the actor may have been trying to say with his hair, 'But look a little closer.
 There is a yawning gap in my life and it is tearing me apart!
 Help, I really am coming apart at the seams!'
 The actor's smile, meanwhile, is punctuated with an unmistakable sense of grief and sadness, while the starry backdrop only accentuates the feeling of alienation of its subject.
 In a sense, the photograph may be one of the most subtle, yet powerful, searing and iconic statements of loss and grief since Princess Diana's Taj Mahal photo."

 Alone at the Taj Mahal.
 This 1992 image of Princess Diana was viewed as highlighting that Lady Di's marriage was falling apart.